 Once you pass the written component of the exam you may apply to CPM to become registered as an Exam Candidate.
 Your registration will allow you to work under supervision.

 The Canadian Alliance of Physiotherapy Regulators (CAPR) administers the Physiotherapist Competency Exam (PCE).
-Visit the CAPR website at alliancept.org for details on both parts of the exam:
+Visit the CAPR website at alliancept.org for details on the Written Component of the PCE.

-- Candidate Handbook (provides exam fees, locations and dates, and a description of the exams)
+- Candidate Handbook (provides exam fees, registration deadlines, locations and dates, and a description of the exam)

-- Orientation Resource (provides sample questions and advice on preparing for the exams)
+- Orientation Resource (provides sample questions and advice on preparing for the exam)